 What to do if Your Landlord Evicted You Without Just Cause

 If you were evicted in violation of the Oakland Just Cause for Eviction Ordinance, you may be able to recover from your landlord for damages you incurred as a result of being unjustly evicted.
-The attorneys at Willoughby Brod are experienced in representing tenants who were unjustly evicted in Oakland and are here to fight for your rights.
+The attorneys at Brod Law Firm are experienced in representing tenants who were unjustly evicted in Oakland and are here to fight for your rights.
 Contact us at (800) 427-7020 or visit us online to schedule your free consultation today.

 (image courtesy of Antonina Bukowska)